 - A partner’s share of the business’s tax losses may be offset against other personal income, subject to certain conditions.

-- Relatively easy to dissolve the partnership or to resign and recover your share.
+- Relatively easy to dissolve the partnership.

 - Potential for disputes over profit sharing, administrative control and business direction.